About The Cedar

-We fulfill our mission though our varied programming:
+We fulfill our mission through our varied programming:

 Each year, The Cedar presents over 200 concerts from a wide range of musical styles, all open to the public.

 A joint program between The Cedar Cultural Center and Augsburg College to build cross-cultural awareness, knowledge, and understanding of Somali culture through music.
 Midnimo will bring Somali musicians from around the world to Minnesota for week-long residencies that include public performances and lectures in the classroom and community and that draw upon their culture, religion, and personal experiences.
 Midnimo will allow The Cedar, Augsburg, and community partners to facilitate and inspire dialogue, interaction, and understanding through artistic and academic interventions.